mc5312/cs6111-proj2/README.md

 that unlike SpanBERT, gemini simply takes the current sentence as a string, not pre-procecesed candidate pairs.
 The reason why we perform the filtering on the cadidate_pairs before calling gemini is because we still only want to call the API if we have identified a possible relationship in the current sentence. get_gemini_completion(), defined in gemini_helper_6111.py, calls the gemini API with a prompt given as an argument, and formats the results.
-Instead of using different prompts for each relation extraction task, we used oen large prompt that contains a small number of examples for each realtion type.
+Instead of using different prompts for each relation extraction task, we used one large prompt that contains a small number of examples for each realtion type.
 We found that one large prompt that lists each extraction task performs better than several seperate prompts.
 It appears that gemini learns how to extract certain relations more effectively when it also sees different relation tasks as a part of the prompt.
-We believe that this occurs because learns how to differentiate between different extraction tasks.
+We believe that this occurs because it learns how to differentiate between different extraction tasks.
 To format the prompt for the current sentence, we use gemini_prompt_generator.py's gemini_prompt_generate().

 If SpanBERT is used, the candidate_pairs are passed to spanbert.predict() which takes input in the exact format of candidate_pairs and provides a predicted confidence for each of the candiates.
 Note that gemini provides no confidence estimate of the extracted tuples, so we always assume a confidence of 1 for gemini.

-After obtaining predictions from either SpanBERT or gemini, we pass the candidate_pairs, or tuples, that were deemed matches by the classifier to evaluate_relation(). evaluate_relation() checks if a tuple has a confidence above the desired threshold and if the extracted tuple is a duplicate i.e. we already have the tuple in our set of extracted relations.
+After obtaining predictions from either SpanBERT or gemini, we pass the candidate_pairs, or tuples, that were deemed matches by the classifier to evaluate_relation(). evaluate_relation() checks if a tuple has a confidence above the desired threshold and if the extracted tuple is a duplicate, i.e. we already have the tuple in our set of extracted relations.
 If these checks pass, the tuple is added to the set of extracted relations.

-If more than k tuples are not extracted after the current iteration of the ISE algorithm, we select a tuple, that hasn't been previusly used for querying, from the set of extracted tuples for the next query.
+If more than k tuples are not extracted after the current iteration of the ISE algorithm, we select a tuple, that hasn't been previously used for querying, from the set of extracted tuples for the next query.